plmedition/ResponseApp/README.md

 * The first four within the flyway migration db package.
 * From 5 to 8 within the ResponseController and the services within
-* Point 9 within PersonCalculator
+* Point 9 inside PersonCalculator
-* Point 10 within ResponseServiceImplTest
+* Point 10 inside ResponseServiceImplTest

 ## Before anything...
 Check if you have installed these features in your machine: